-The busy and stress VP of a company Martin Sloan stops his car at a gas station in a road and the attendant tells that he needs to change the oil.
-Martin sees a warning plate informing that Homewood is 1.5 miles away from the spot and he decides to walk to revisit his hometown.
-Soon he finds that he has returned to the past and he finds himself and his parents in the place.
+The busy and stressed VP of an ad agency, Martin Sloan, stops his car at a gas station.
+When asked the attendant tells him it will take about an hour to change the oil and perform a lube job.
+In the meantime Martin realizes he is 1.5 miles away from Homewood the hometown he left 25 years ago and decides to walk there.
+Soon he finds that he has returned to the past; where he finds his 11 year old self and his parents.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 This episode takes place in 1934 and 1959.
 See more »

 After Sloane eats a little of his three scoop soda, we see the cup placed towards the middle of the counter where he is sitting.
 When he gets up to leave and the camera angle changes, the unfinished soda is now pushed to the far side of the counter.
 See more »